Mirena for Birth Control User Reviews

-Mirena has an average rating of 6.5 out of 10 from a total of 1704 ratings for the treatment of Birth Control.
-53% of those users who reviewed Mirena reported a positive effect, while 26% reported a negative effect.
+Mirena has an average rating of 6.5 out of 10 from a total of 1811 reviews for the treatment of Birth Control.
+52% of reviewers reported a positive experience, while 27% reported a negative experience.

 Frequently asked questions